andre1araujo/YOLO-on-PYNQ-Z2/README.md

 ﻿# :warning: Disclaimer
-> This repository is pretty much finished and with all the files necessary to develop de project.
-There is a [step-by-step tutorial on Gitbook](https://andre-araujo.gitbook.io/yolo-on-pynq-z2/) that you can read that explains the whole process.
+> This repository is followed by a [step-by-step tutorial on Gitbook](https://andre-araujo.gitbook.io/yolo-on-pynq-z2/) that you can read that explains the whole process.
+> The explanations might contain information that is not 100% correct.
+I am still learning a lot and this project combines all the things I have learned during its development.
+Please be sure to notify me about any information you consider incorrect or misleading on the tutorial on GitBook or on the README files of the repository.
+Thank you!

 ---